-We love traveling light, in a minimalist way.
-We share our backpacks, day packs, gear and packing essentials, and essential guides we wrote for you.
+We love traveling light and in a minimalistic style.
+Here, we share our backpacks, day packs, gear, packing tips, and essential guides we wrote for you.

 Ultimate Travel Resources